calblueprint/immigration-justice-project/docs/dev/app/supabase.md

 [Database triggers](https://supabase.com/docs/guides/database/postgres/triggers) are used to listen for events in the database, such as deleting a row from a table.

-Currently, we employ triggers to listen for any deleted listings in cases, document translation, (one-off) interpretation, and limited case assignments.
+Currently, we employ triggers to listen for any deleted listings in cases, document translation, one-time interpretation, and limited case assignments.
 When any listing is deleted, the corresponding trigger will call `delete_interests_of_listing`, which will drop any interest applications associated with that listing.